 Many Black activists doing the tireless work to change systems have provided easy-to-use methods—like Patreon and Paypal—to help folks pay them for their services.
 I’ve started to pay them.
 If you follow their feeds and rely on their work, you might consider doing the same.
 More than that, support Black-owned businesses.
 Reallocate resources to the Black community.
 Blk + Green is a really great resource for Black-owned companies in the sustainability space and Black Minimalists maintains an excellent directory of brands (and writers!) as well.

 Who to turn to from here?

 Here’s a shortlist of contemporary Black women activists, writers, thinkers, podcasters, etc. who I have learned from on issues of social justice in particular.
 (There are many, many others.
 Please share in the comments below.)
-These are women who do much of their work online, but of course there’s a rich history of Black scholarship and literature that is also important to explore.
-To get started there, follow the work of Well-Read Black Girl (and buy Glory Edim’s book of the same name!).
+These are women who do much of their work online, but of course there’s a rich history of Black literature that is also important to explore.
+To get started there, follow the work of Well-Read Black Girl and buy Glory Edim’s book of the same name!.

 Angela Davis: Freedom is Constant Struggle (among others!)